About ICBC

 Submitting an application

-• If your organization is requesting a grant for a road safety initiative targeting a single municipality or community, please use the local road safety initiatives application form pdf.
+To apply for grant for a road safety initiative targeting a single municipality or community, please use the local road safety initiatives application form pdf.
 You can also learn about local road safety resources by connecting with the ICBC Road Safety & Community Coordinator pdf for your region.

 Questions